rust-lang/rfcs/text/0000-project-ffi-unwind.md

   * The "project group" term is newly introduced: it is a specific type of working group whose goal is to flesh out a particular proposal or complete a project.
-  * This project group plans to recommend specifications of how "C unwind" works on major platforms.
+  * This project group plans to recommend specifications of how "C unwind" will work on major platforms.
   * The primary goal is to enable Rust panics to propagate safely across foreign frames.